 General Spring Minding:

 - anything by Brene Brown (you knew this was coming, right?)
-My personal recommendation – start with The Gifts of Imperfection, then Daring Greatly, then Rising Strong.
+My personal recommendation – start with The Gifts of Imperfection, then Daring Greatly, then Rising Strong, Braving the Wilderness and Dare to Lead.
 Brene also has two fabulous TED talks and some really cool online courses, and she is such a joy to listen to.
 Love her love her love her.

 - Playing Big, by Tara Mohr – the first two chapters in particular (on the inner critic and the inner mentor) are life-changing.